The Commission on Diversity and Inclusion fosters a campus environment that welcomes, values, and affirms the contributions of all its members.

 The Commission is charged with:

-- Supporting the Vice President for Diversity in keeping the President informed and accountable to advance the Commission’s recommendations.
+- Supporting the Vice President for Inclusive Excellence in keeping the President informed and accountable to advance the Commission’s recommendations.

 - Representing constituents and soliciting feedback related to the work of the Commission while also acting as advocates for the Commission’s work.